Astronomy Essentials

 2 ways to find the Andromeda galaxy

 Take a night to drive to a dark sky and find the glorious Andromeda galaxy.
-It’s the great spiral galaxy next door to our Milky Way and the most distant object you can see with your eye alone.
+It’s the great spiral galaxy next door to the Milky Way, and the most distant object you can see with your eye alone.
 It’s best seen in the evening at this time of year.
 Most people find the galaxy by star-hopping from the constellation Cassiopeia the Queen, a very noticeable M- or W-shaped pattern on the sky’s dome.
-You can also find the Andromeda galaxy by star-hopping from the star Alpheratz in the Great Square of Pegasus.
+But you can also find the Andromeda galaxy by star-hopping from the star Alpheratz in the Great Square of Pegasus.
 Both methods will lead you to the galaxy.
-See the charts below.
+Check out the charts below and find your favorite.

 Find the Andromeda galaxy by star-hopping from Cassiopeia